Otkhta

 Otkhta is one of the large cathedrals in Tao-Klarjeti, with Oshki, Ishkhani and khakhuli, and one version that is why it is called Otkhta, which means in English "from fourth".

 Architecture

 Otkhta monastery consists of additional constructions of Seminary, dining-hall and some little chapels; they are almost destroyed even in hard condition is self main Cathedral Otkhta.

 The cathedral is later period Georgian basilica and dedicated forth Gospeller.
-Church architectural structure is different from another Georgian basilics like are Sion of Bolnisi and Ruisi.
+Church architectural structure is different from another Georgian basilica like are Sion of Bolnisi and Ruisi.